Body

 - Gemini allows you to “Connect Google Workspace” and authorize your U-M Google account when you first “@” mention an app in the chat prompt field or from your Settings > Apps option in Gemini.

-- For Gemini to connect with the Workspace services, both “Smart features and personalization” settings must be turned on in your Gmail settings.
+- For Gemini to connect to Workspace services, both the “Smart features and personalization” settings must be enabled in your Gmail settings (found under the "General" tab).

 - When you connect Google Workspace, you can ask Gemini to:

-- Summarize, get quick answers, and find information from Workspace apps and services like Gmail, Docs, and Drive.
+- Summarize, get quick answers, and find information across Workspace apps and services, including Gmail, Docs, and Drive.

 - Create and manage your events in Google Calendar.